 The environment in which a child learns can have a huge impact on their ability to succeed.
 If repeated complaints of bullying seem to be falling on deaf ears, or if the overall classroom culture leaves your child feeling depressed or unhappy, a different school may be exactly what they need.

-- Child Is Under-Performing – You know your child has the knowledge and ability to get better grades, but it just isn’t happening.
-Perhaps the school district is struggling to make certain accommodations for your child, perhaps overcrowding leads to a lack of individualized attention, or perhaps the chemistry of the place simply isn’t working for your child.
+You know your child has the knowledge and ability to get better grades, but it just isn’t happening.
+Perhaps the school district is struggling to make certain accommodations for your child, or overcrowding leads to a lack of individualized attention, or even the chemistry of the place simply isn’t working for your child.
 Grades matter, especially in high school.
 If you know your child can do better, seeking an alternative to public school may spark higher achievement.

 Gifted and advanced students are every bit as much in need of special education as the students who are struggling.
 Highly advanced students learn in different ways, and if they are not being appropriately challenged, they may grow bored and restless.
 It’s not at all uncommon for highly intelligent students to develop behavior problems simply because it provides stimulation for their mind.

 If you notice that your child is often losing points on tests or projects because they ran out of time, that could mean your child needs a more flexible schedule.
 Likewise, if you have a child who can finish 60 minutes worth of work in 15 minutes, they could also greatly benefit from flexibility and working at their own pace.
 The average public school schedule is not the best fit for every child.

 If you feel that any of these bullet points accurately describe your high schooler, it is worth your while to look into high school alternatives.
 High school is a time when learning should take a higher priority.
 If the school itself is holding your child back, they can greatly benefit from an appropriate change.